tjohann/sam3_p256_libboard/README.md

    make

-This will build the librarys (libchip and libboard).
+This will build the librarys (libchip, libboard and memories).

 Install